Qtejojo/qtejojo.github.io/content/posts/code_syntax.md

 # Zero-Shot Prompting

-Large language models (LLMs) today, such as GPT-3.5 Turbo, GPT-4, and Claude 3, are tuned to follow instructions and are trained on large amounts of data.
-Large-scale training makes these models capable of performing some tasks in a "zero-shot" manner.
-Zero-shot prompting means that the prompt used to interact with the model won't contain examples or demonstrations.
-The zero-shot prompt directly instructs the model to perform a task without any additional examples to steer it.
+Large language models (LLMs), such as GPT-3.5 Turbo, GPT-4, and Claude 3, are designed to follow instructions effectively, thanks to their training on vast amounts of data.
+This extensive training enables these models to perform some tasks in a "zero-shot" manner.
+Zero-shot prompting involves directly instructing the model to complete a task without providing examples or demonstrations.
+The model relies solely on the clarity of the instruction to generate an accurate response.

-We tried a few zero-shot examples in the previous section.
-Here is one of the examples (ie., text classification) we used:

-*Prompt:*
+For instance, consider the following example of zero-shot prompting for text classification:

+**Prompt:**
 ```
-Classify the text into neutral, negative or positive.
+Classify the text into neutral, negative, or positive.

 Text: I think the vacation is okay.
 Sentiment:
 ```

-*Output:*
+**Output:**
 ```
 Neutral
 ```

-Note that in the prompt above we didn't provide the model with any examples of text alongside their classifications, the LLM already understands "sentiment" -- that's the zero-shot capabilities at work.
+In this example, the model accurately determines the sentiment without being shown any examples of labeled text.
+This demonstrates the model's inherent understanding of concepts like "sentiment" through its training — a hallmark of zero-shot capabilities.

+### Enhancing Zero-Shot Learning with Instruction Tuning

-Instruction tuning has been shown to improve zero-shot learning [Wei et al. (2022)](https://arxiv.org/pdf/2109.01652.pdf).
-Instruction tuning is essentially the concept of finetuning models on datasets described via instructions.
-Furthermore, [RLHF](https://arxiv.org/abs/1706.03741) (reinforcement learning from human feedback) has been adopted to scale instruction tuning wherein the model is aligned to better fit human preferences.
-This recent development powers models like ChatGPT.
-We will discuss all these approaches and methods in upcoming sections.
+Instruction tuning has been shown to significantly improve zero-shot learning capabilities, as highlighted by [Wei et al. (2022)](https://arxiv.org/pdf/2109.01652.pdf).
+This technique involves fine-tuning models on datasets framed as instructions, helping them better understand and execute user prompts.
+Additionally, advancements like [RLHF (Reinforcement Learning from Human Feedback)](https://arxiv.org/abs/1706.03741) align models with human preferences by optimizing responses through iterative feedback.
+These innovations underpin the capabilities of modern models like ChatGPT.

-When zero-shot doesn't work, it's recommended to provide demonstrations or examples in the prompt which leads to few-shot prompting.
-In the next section, we demonstrate few-shot prompting.
+### Limitations and Transition to Few-Shot Prompting

+While zero-shot prompting is powerful, it may not always produce the desired results, particularly for complex or ambiguous tasks.
+In such cases, providing the model with a few examples or demonstrations in the prompt — known as few-shot prompting — can significantly enhance performance.
+We will explore this technique in detail in the next section.

 # Tree of Thoughts (ToT)